 Back in 1980, the founding members of the Fort Worth Stock Show Syndicate raised $20,000 for bids at the Junior Sale of Champions.
 Now, 39 years later, the Syndicate raises well over $3 million a year to make the dreams of young livestock exhibitors come true.

 The Syndicate’s membership of more than 100 individuals works tirelessly, year-round, to raise money from potential sponsors to ensure that every animal up for auction at the Junior Sale of Champions is sold at a premium price.

 These sponsors make a huge difference in the lives of individual students by encouraging the pursuit of higher education and careers in the agricultural industry.

-At the 2019 Junior Sale of Champions, the Grand Champion Steer of the Show sold for $195,000.
-In all, the sale raised a record $3.96 million for the youth exhibitors, the seventh consecutive year that the auction has topped $3 million.
+At the 2020 Junior Sale of Champions, the Grand Champion Steer of the Show sold for an all-time high of $300,000.
+In all, the sale shattered its record total by nearly $800,000, raising $4.749 million for the youth exhibitors, the eighth consecutive year that the auction has topped $3 million.